britive/terraform-provider-britive/docs/resources/profile_identity.md

 # britive_profile_identity Resource

-Adds an identity to a Britive profile.

-This resource allows you to add or delete Identity from a Profile.
+This resource allows you to add or remove an identity from a Britive Profile.

 ## Example Usage